TomCrypto/Comet/README.md

 Functionally, Comet is a Makefile generator which accepts a domain-specific language from a build file, produces a Makefile, and executes it, placing all intermediate files inside a hidden `.comet` temporary directory.
 The only thing you need to do as a developer is write your `comet.rb` build file and add `.comet` to your gitignore file.

 **WARNING**: this software is still in the testing phase, use in production at your own risk.
 Improvement suggestions and pull requests are welcome and appreciated.
-Currently only the C language is supported (C++ will be added shortly) and the tool probably only works on Linux as of now, but just a couple parts of the code are OS-dependent.
+Currently only C and C++ language support is implemented through Clang and the tool probably only works on Linux as of now, but just a couple parts of the code are OS-dependent.

 Installation
 ------------